xenoscopic/xeno/README.md

 xeno
 ====
-[xeno](https://xeno.io/) is a tool that enables remote file and folder editing over SSH using your text editor of choice, be it command line or GUI-based.
+[xeno](https://xeno.io/) is a tool that enables remote file and folder editing over SSH using your local text editor of choice, be it command line or GUI-based.

 For more information, please see the introductory site:
 [https://xeno.io/](https://xeno.io/)